atilayyuri/data-related-meditations/README.md

 For users without experience, one of the popular methods for data science is using JupyterNotebook via Anaconda environment.

-To setup Anaconda environment please follow below steps:
+To set up the Anaconda environment, please follow below steps:

 - Download [Anaconda](https://www.anaconda.com/products/distribution) for your operating system